Using Server-Sent-Events (SSE) in .NET

 In JavaScript, there are three common ways to implement real-time communication:

-Polling: The Client sends requests to the Server periodically to request and receive data.
-This method often leads to excessive requests and responses, consuming significant resources.
+Polling: The client sends requests to the server periodically to request and receive data.
+This approach often leads to excessive requests and responses, consuming significant resources.

-WebSocket: A bidirectional connection established between the Client and the Server, allowing both parties to send data at any time.
+WebSocket: Establishes a bidirectional connection between the client and the server, allowing both parties to send data at any time.
 WebSocket can reduce network traffic and improve efficiency.

 SSE JavaScript Implementation